Dexter Building

 The Dexter Building was located at 630 South Wabash Avenue, in the South Loop area of Chicago, Illinois.
 The building was designed by the firm of Dankmar Adler and Louis Sullivan, and built in 1887.
-Prior to its destruction in 2006 it was one of the earliest surviving Louis Sullivan buildings, and was considered a precursor of the nearby Auditorium Building.
+Prior to its destruction in a 2006 fire, it was one of the earliest surviving Louis Sullivan buildings, and was considered a precursor of the nearby Auditorium Building.
 It was designated as a Chicago Landmark in 1996 and was described by the Landmarks Division of the City of Chicago Department of Planning and Development as an "irreplaceable link in the chain of work of one of the nation's most important architectural partnerships".
 It was distinctive in its use of exterior perforated girders, prefiguring designs of seven decades later.

 History

 Architects Dankmar Adler and Louis Sullivan designed the Wirt Dexter Building as a warehouse and a furniture store for Wirt Dexter Walker, a prestigious lawyer in 1887, twelve years before his death.
 This building housed many businesses all around the years, from 1967 it was the home of the George Diamond Steak House, and the upper floors later housed the Sawyer Secretarial College.